 When most people buy a property abroad it is normally the first overseas property purchase investment that they have made.
 It is probably their first, and certainly their most expensive, interaction with the legal system in that foreign country.

 So what should you be thinking about when buying a property abroad in order to avoid any issues?

 The basics are still the same…

-At that basic level what you are trying to do is the same as back home but the actual process of each of these items can be very different.
+At that basic level, what you are trying to do is the same as back home but the actual process of each of these items can be very different.
 A considered approach therefore would be at every stage of your purchase ask yourself “would we do this back home?”
 If not, then ask yourself and your lawyer why.

-Things are different abroad
+…but many things are different abroad

 Although at a high level things may be the same as back home, it is important to understand that the legal process, buying costs and even timescales can be very different in foreign jurisdictions.
 You should therefore try and understand how the process works in that country so that you don’t come across any nasty surprises during the buying process.

-Use an independent lawyer
+Always use an independent lawyer

-No matter what you are told lawyers cannot act for both parties in a transaction and still look after the best interest of everybody.
-It may seem cost effective to use the services of a lawyer recommended by an agent or the seller, however it is always worth seeking your own independent lawyer to ensure your rights ae being protected.
+No matter what you are told, lawyers cannot act for both parties in a transaction and still look after the best interests of everybody.
+It may seem cost effective to use the services of a lawyer recommended by an agent or the seller, however it is always worth seeking your own independent lawyer to ensure your rights are being protected.

 Properties abroad are often cheaper than their equivalent in the UK, but the cost of buying (including legal fees, Notary fees, taxes etc) are often higher than in the UK.
 It is vital that you sit down and work out what your total budget is before you go and have a look at properties.
 You can then take that budget to work your way backwards in order to work out how much you can afford to spend on the actual property.